OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * See controls for threats through use
 * HIDECONFIDENCE.
 Exclude indications of confidence in the output Links to standards:
-  * TODOWG1: Mentioned anywhere in our scope?
+  * TODOGROUP: Mentioned anywhere in our scope?
 * SMALLMODEL.
 Overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.
   Links to standards:
-  * TODOWG1: Mentioned anywhere in our scope?
+  * TODOGROUP: Mentioned anywhere in our scope?
 * ADDTRAINNOISE.
 TODO: Add noise to the training set.
   Links to standards:
-  * TODOWG1: Mentioned anywhere in our scope?
+  * TODOGROUP: Mentioned anywhere in our scope?

 --------------------------------------